MaterializeInc/materialize/doc/user/content/sql/create-sink.md

 - Materialize currently only supports the following [sink formats](#sink_format_spec):
     - Avro-formatted sinks that write to either a topic or an Avro object container file.
     - JSON-formatted sinks that write to a topic.
 - For most sinks, Materialize creates new, distinct topics and files for each sink on restart.
-- A beta feature enables the use of the same topic after restart.
-For details, see [Enabling topic reuse after restart](#exactly-once-sinks-with-topic-reuse-after-restart).
+A beta feature enables the use of the same topic after restart.
+For details, see [Exactly-once sinks](#exactly-once-sinks-with-topic-reuse-after-restart).
 - Materialize stores information about actual topic names and actual file names in the `mz_kafka_sinks` and `mz_avro_ocf_sinks` log sources.
 See the [examples](#examples) below for more details.
 - For Avro-formatted sinks, Materialize generates Avro schemas for views and sources that are stored in the sink.
+If needed, the fullnames for these schemas can be specified with the `avro_key_fullname` and `avro_value_fullname` options.
 - Materialize can also optionally emit transaction information for changes.
-This is only supported for Kafka sinks and adds transaction id information inline with the data, and adds a separate transaction metadata topic.
+This is only supported for Kafka sinks and adds transaction information inline with the data, and adds a separate transaction metadata topic.

 ### Debezium envelope details